zhulg/ChatGPT_CLI_Rust/README.md

 The value of your API key will be the resulting output.

 ## TODO:
-- [ ] Add more API parameters support
 - [ ] Support save message to file
 - [ ] import chat message from file
 - [ ] Support read prompt from file